 - Work stoppage

-- · Payment processing
+- Payment processing

 - Audit issues

 - Critical reporting

-Once approved, it is the requestor's responsibility to ensure all validations, documentation, and communications are completed.
-CMB will add the change to the subsequent CCB and TCCB agendas for informational purposes.
+Once approved, it is the requester's responsibility to ensure all validations, documentation, and communications are completed.
+CMB will add the change to the subsequent CCB agenda for informational purposes.

 Urgent Changes